mislam123/ContractTesting_PactFlow/README.md

 Get Started:
 ============
-- Clone the master brunch of the ContractTesting_PactFlow project: {project reposatory link}
+- Clone the master brunch of the Contract testing PactFlow project (sfnta_im0153_contract_testing_workshop)from the bitbucket repo.
 - After cloning the reposatoty, you will get the core framework/ code to work with in step by step.

 Now follow below steps to build, publish and run for the contract testing.